i-am-grub/MultiGP_Toolkit/README.md

 ## Installation

-To install, download `MultiGP_Toolkit.zip` from the [Releases](https://github.com/i-am-grub/MultiGP_Toolkit/releases) page.
-Extract the `MultiGP_Toolkit` folder and copy it into RotorHazard's plugin directory `/src/server/plugins`.
-Restart the server.

-> If installation is successful, the RotorHazard log will contain the message `Loaded plugin module MultiGP_Toolkit` at startup.
+To install, follow the instructions on the [latest release](https://github.com/i-am-grub/MultiGP_Toolkit/releases) of the plugin.

-The plugin should be visable under the Settings tab after rebooting.
+The plugin should be visable under the Settings tab after installing and rebooting.

 ---